eclipse-tractusx/traceability-foss/docs/adminguide.md

 #### Additional info

-An app subscription is necessary to be able to setup a frontend url which will be authorized through keycloak and accessible with the portal.
+An app subscription is necessary to be able to set up a frontend url which will be authorized through Keycloak and accessible with the portal.

 ### Activate App subscription